 Why was Rousso detained?
 Continue reading

-You probably tune out when the flight attendants do their choreographed safety dance.
+You probably tune out when the flight attendants do their choreographed safety dance about exit doors and oxygen masks.
 I do, too.
 As I recently heard a man at 7-Eleven say to his lady over the phone, “Listen, you tell him if he gone kill me, come kill me.
 I ain’t afraid to die.
 I don’t want to die, but I ain’t afraid to.”
 You and me both, sir.
 You and me both.
 Continue reading

 You know what they say about people who constantly accuse others of lying and cheating?
 They make accusations because lying and cheating are within their own repertoire, and their worldview imputes those strategies to others.

 Most people don’t lie as a matter of course.
 Most people don’t cheat easily.

 Do you know who thinks everyone lies and cheats all the time?
 Yep, liars and cheaters.
 Continue reading

 I rarely feel anxiety anymore, at least not to the level that it affects my day-to-day life.
 I stress the word “anymore,” because for much of my life, my stomach was in a knot.
 As a sophomore in high school, I threw up almost daily.
 It wasn’t because I was physically sick.
 It was because my stress outpaced my coping mechanisms.

 I expect him to be a conservative, but I also expect him to be competent.